 The Covid-19 pandemic was a painfully clear example of this.
 Shutdowns led to closed ports, shortages, disrupted transport, raw materials not being processed, and other disruptions — leading to rising commodity prices and higher production costs.

-Supply chain interruption
+5. Supply chain interruption

 Manufacturers that can’t meet delivery targets due to a supply chain interruption are at greater risk of losing millions of dollars in revenue and profits, threatening the business and its reputation.

-To combat this threat, manufacturers should perform assessments of their supply chain risks to identify key suppliers and to determine how supply chain disruptions might affect manufacture of end-products.
+To combat this threat, manufacturers should perform assessments of their supply chain risks to identify key suppliers and to determine how supply chain disruptions might affect the manufacture of end-products.

 Various physical hazards must be managed to reduce threats to the safety of personnel, property, or business operations.
 For example, a fire can be tremendously harmful if it damages specialized equipment that can’t be replaced quickly or cheaply.
 In a distribution center, auto or truck accidents can wreck the building, injure employees, and ruin products before shipment.

-Industrial activity affects the surrounding environment, and harm to the local environment can bring real trouble.
+Industrial activity affects the surrounding environment, and harm to the local climate can bring real trouble.
 Pollution, deforestation, industrial accidents, and other potential damage all need attention.
-For example, improperly handling organic waste or toxic chemicals can result in regulatory fines, civil lawsuits, and reputation harm.
+These specific risks demand immediate attention to ensure both regulatory compliance and the preservation of the environment.

 Forced labor and human trafficking can sneak into the far-flung corners of a global supply chain, and the consequences ricochet to the manufacturer selling goods to consumers.
 The result can be reputation harm, operational disruption as you cut ties with offending suppliers and struggle to find replacements, and the cost of dealing with regulatory enforcement.